Dmitrijv/fend19-frontendproject-shop-vg/README.md

     die;
 ```

-The new password contains at least 16 characters and confirms to the same rules as when creating a password for a new account.
+The new password contains at least 16 characters and conforms to the same rules as when creating a password for a new account.

 ```php
 function generateRandomPassword($length)